LWFlouisa/ComradeGaijinInks/_posts/2022-02-15-cgachievedtheexactoppositeoftheirgoals.md

 Which brings me to a personal thing in Red Serpent Inks: [Woke idealogy is now coming after manga.]( https://mangainlibraries.com/)

+## Niyo sonite os Quatrekomos.
+We are the four frame novelists.

 ### INTRO
 Comicsgate achieved the exact opposite of their goals.
 That community also became overran with right-wing reactionaries, even if the original goal to combat queer washing in the comics industry.
 Evan Van Sciver already had the reputation for being somewhat of a bully in the industry anyway.